Decoding AOSP Folder Structure for Developers

 build/ Directory

-The build/ directory contains everything related to building the AOSP source code.
+The build/ directory in the aosp folder structure contains everything related to building the AOSP source code.
 This includes scripts, configuration files, and makefiles that dictate how the code is compiled and assembled into an Android image.

 Key Subdirectories: